McKean-Vlasov PDE with Irregular Drift and Applications to Large Deviations for Conservative SPDEs: Analysis of the McKean-Vlasov PDE

-\end{proposition} \begin{proof} For every $n\in \mathbb{N}$, let $\rho_n$ be the weak solution of the skeleton equation with control $g_n$ and initial data $\rho_0$.
-Let $\rho$ be the weak solution of the skeleton equation to (\ref{eq-26}) with control $g$ and initial data $\rho_0$.
-Due to Proposition \ref{L1uniq} and Theorem \ref{thm-1}, $\{\rho_n\}_{n\in \mathbb{N}}$ and $\rho$ are unique renormalized kinetic solutions.
+For every $n\in \mathbb{N}$, let $\rho_n$ be the weak solution of the skeleton equation (\ref{skeleton}) with control $g_n$ and initial data $\rho_0$.
+Let $\rho$ be the weak solution of the skeleton equation to (\ref{skeleton}) with control $g$ and initial data $\rho_0$.
+Then